Uvacoder/woodwork-projects/dogtoybox/README.md

 A dog toy funnel / hopper / dispenser.
-The idea is that the toys are thrown in at the top and the dogs get them at the bottom.
+The idea is that the humans throw the in at the top and the dogs get them at the bottom.
 It worked out great and is one of my favorite builds!